-- a. second general hypothec for €7,500,000 on overdraft basis over all present and future assets with prior charges in favour of bond holders of the €20 million 6% Bond Issue ISIN number MT0000311218; - b. second special hypothec for €7,500,000 on overdraft basis over temporary utile dominium of Medserv site and property of Malta Freeport with prior charges in favour of bond holders of the €20 million 6% Bond Issue ISIN number MT0000311218; - c. guarantee for €12,270,000 given by the parent company to secure all liabilities of the Company; - d. first pledge over a combined business policy for €8,568,381 and pledge of insurance cover over purchased equipment for €1,334,000; - e. a letter of undertaking given by the shareholders that Mr Anthony J Duncan and Mr Anthony S Diacono will directly or indirectly retain control and hold more than 51% of the issued capital; - f.
-Joint and several guarantees for €2,699,574 by the parent company; - g. letter of comfort by the parent company whereby it undertakes to maintain the present level of its control over, and interest, in the Company through its shareholding throughout the duration of the facilities; and h. a letter of undertaking by the parent company whereby it undertakes not to declare dividends or pay shareholders' loans without the bank's written consent.
+- a. second general hypothec for €7,500,000 on overdraft basis over all present and future assets; - b. second special hypothec for €7,500,000 on overdraft basis over temporary utile dominium of Medserv site and property of Malta Freeport; - c. guarantee for €12,270,000 given by the parent company to secure all liabilities of the Company; - d. first pledge and second pledge over a combined business policy for €8,568,381 and pledge of insurance cover over purchased equipment for €1,334,000;

-18 Loans and borrowings (continued)
+19 Loans and borrowings (continued)

-18.3 Security on bank loans and overdraft facilities
+19.3 Security on bank loans and overdraft facilities (continued)